vldbss-2021/vldb-2021-labs/README.md

 ./tinysql-server --store=tikv --path="127.0.0.1:2379"
 ```

-### Deploy Use Cluster Binary
+### Deploy Use Cluster Command

 Deploy the cluster in the local environment
 ```
+# compile the cluster binary
+cd tinykv
 make deploy-cluster

-compile the cluster binary
+# deploy the cluster, by default the number of scheduler server is 1 and the number of kv server is 3.
 ./bin/cluster deploy

-deploy the cluster, by default the number of scheduler server is 1 and the number of kv server is 3.
+# start the deployed cluster
 ./bin/cluster start

-start the deployed
+# stop the deployed cluster
 ./bin/cluster stop

-stop the cluster
+# update the binary, please stop the cluster then do the upgrade
 ./bin/cluster upgrade

-update the binary, please stop the cluster then do the upgrade
+# unsafe destroy the whole cluster
 ./bin/cluster destroy
-unsafe destroy the whole cluster

 ```

 Note this does not deploy a `tinysql` server, to deploy a `tinysql` server, use